dfirsov/cut-free/README.md

-# variations of cut-free sequent calculi
+# Variations of cut-free sequent calculi

 NR(C) - no recursion (with contraction)